frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ## Extract Functions

 The high-level interface for extracting data provided by Frictionless is a set of `extract` functions:
-- `extract`: it will detect the source type and extract data accordingly
+- `extract`: detects the source type and extracts data accordingly
-- `extract_package`: it accepts a package descriptor and returns a map of the package's tables
+- `extract_package`: accepts a package descriptor and returns a map of the package's tables
-- `extract_resource`: it accepts a resource descriptor and returns a table data
+- `extract_resource`: accepts a resource descriptor and returns a data table

-In command-line, there is only 1 command but there is a flag to adjust the behavior:
+In the command-line, there is only 1 command (`extract`) but there is a flag to adjust the behavior:

 ```bash
 $ frictionless extract